This information will help you care for yourself at home after your blepharoplasty (eyelid surgery).

 Your sutures (stitches) will be removed at 2 different appointments between 2 and 7 days after your surgery.
 Your nurse will make these appointments for you.

 - A fever of 100.4° F (38° C) or higher

 - Shaking chills

-- Increased pain, swelling, and redness at your surgical sites that is getting worse
+- Increased pain, swelling, and redness at your surgical sites that’s getting worse

 - Separation of your suture lines

-- Sudden shortness of breath or difficulty breathing
+- Sudden shortness of breath or trouble breathing

 - Any unexplained or unexpected symptoms